clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 Adding a bundle
 ===============

-Start by selecting a bundle from the list of :ref:`available-bundles`.
+Start by selecting a bundle from the list of :ref:`bundles`.
 In this example we're adding dev-utils-dev, which is useful for development.

 .. code-block:: bash